 CAS IR 351 (PO 377) Africa in International Politics

 Introduction to the international relations of post-colonial Africa.
 Core themes include the politics of post-independence international alignments, the external causes and effects of authoritarian rule, and Africa’s role in the global political economy.

-CAS IR 352 (PO 378) International Human Rights: Applying Human Rights in Africa
+CAS IR 352 (PO 378) Intl Human Rights: Applying Human Rights in Africa

 Studies the growing international influence on politics of human rights principles, documents, and organizations, drawing especially on African cases such as Congo, Zimbabwe, and Sudan.
 Topics include universality vs. cultural relativism, individual vs. group rights, and issues in human rights enforcement.

-CAS IR 360 (PO 383) Making Sense of the World: The Conceptual Foundations of International Relations
+CAS IR 360 (PO 383) Making Sense of the World: The Conceptual Found. of IR

 Introduction to various analytical approaches for understanding the dynamics of global interaction.
 Explores the variety of “worlds” made visible through the lens of theory.
 Fosters critical thinking about how conceptual tools shape our understanding of the world and attempted solutions to global problems.

 Comparative study of politics in member states of the European Union, with emphasis on political development, institutions, major issues in contemporary politics, and the impact of European integration.
 Selective references to original and new member states of the EU.